Tautological Tuning of the Kostant-Souriau Quantization Map with Differential Geometric Structures: The Kostant-Souriau quantization map

-\subsection{The Kostant-Souriau quantization map}
+\section{The Kostant-Souriau quantization map}

 There exists a simple quantization scheme that uses only the symplectic structures of the previous section to produce a map from smooth functions on the phase space $P$ to linear operators on (complex) phase space functions.
-This map -- first introduced by Kostant and Souriau in the 1970s in \cite{} -- is given by
+This map -- which was the starting point for the geometric approach to quantization introduced by Kostant and Souriau in the 1970s -- is given by

-Though relatively straightforward to define, this quantization map has many very nice properties.
-For instance, it maps the canonical coordinate functions to (mostly) appropriate looking operators:
+Though relatively straightforward to define, this quantization map has several very nice properties.
+For instance, it maps the canonical coordinate functions to almost appropriate looking operators:

 (but note the strange looking momentum coordinate derivative) and